 Businesses that need a call center generally must decide whether to perform this function in-house or outsource it.
-This process requires you to calculate costs in a way that allows you to make a direct comparison between in-house and outsourced costs.
+This process requires you to calculate costs in a way that allows you to make a direct comparison between in-house and outsourced Call Center Services Pricing.
 Outsourcing is typically more cost-effective, whereas in house costs can be difficult to quantify.
 A lack of necessary information and oversimplified estimates also contribute towards the problem, which usually result in greatly underestimating the true cost of operating a call center in-house.
 The solution to developing a call center cost breakdown is to identify all of these costs and assign a specific value to them, even if it’s just a rough estimate.

-A call center cost structure may be broken down into the following categories:
+Call Center Services Pricing may be broken down into the following categories:

 These categories account for the vast majority of expenses, but it will be necessary to strike a balance between cost accuracy and the time needed to estimate costs.
 Once you have an estimate of the costs of the above categories, they can be added together to determine the total agent per hour cost.
 This total will allow you to compare the cost of in-house and outsourced call centers.

 It is important to understand how outsourced call centers charge their customers to make this comparison.
 Some will utilize flat rates, where others offer set hourly rates or pay per minute cost structures.
 For instance, Customer Contact Services offers pay per minute pricing with a base rate of minutes and overage options.
 This helps companies save money, as they only pay for call center services when they need it most – that is, when their phone rings.

 Labor costs are generally the easiest to calculate, since even salaried call agents earn the equivalent of an hourly rate.
 You must also add other employer expenses to this total, which typically includes the following: